NCBI-Codeathons/bioed-2024-team-carver/Team Sublime Dynamite ReadMe.md

 ~identify differences in nucleotide sequences between different species\
 ~predict with reasonable (will depend on level of student and prior teaching) accuracy the impact of the differences on the phylogenetic tree

-<ins>Lesson 2 (AP):</ins>\
-~find nucleotide region with differences using NBCI resources\
-~identify differences in nucleotides (between wild type and mutated option)\
-~identify the type of mutation present in the genetic sequence\
-~predict impact of mutation &/or variation on function of resulting protein\
-~use genetic sequences to produce mRNA sequences and resulting amino acid sequences (at AP level, discuss introns/exons and use NCBI resources to determine final mRNA sequence)\
-~use NCBI resources to produce a 3D structure of the proteins\
-~use the information gleaned from comparing the genetic sequences to analyze sample clinical cases and identify potential causes of symptoms in patients

 <ins>9th/10th Grade Biology</ins>\
 ~find nucleotide region with differences using NBCI resources\
 ~identify differences in nucleotides (between wild type and mutated option)\
 ~identify the type of mutation present in the genetic sequence\
 ~predict impact of mutation &/or variation on function of resulting protein\
-~use genetic sequences to produce mRNA sequences and resulting amino acid sequences
+~use genetic sequences to produce mRNA sequences and resulting amino acid sequences\
+~utilize BLAST as a way to quickly compare sample sequences to a wild type sequence

 # $\color{Aquamarine}{Course\ Materials}$
 Prior to starting the assignment,at any level, teachers can show this 50 second video that shows what happens to hemoglobin when the Sickle Cell mutation is present:\